shaposhnikoff/my_medium_articles_starred/learning-go-from-zero-to-hero-d2a3223b3d86.md

 **Buffered channel**

-There are cases when we need to send multiple data to a channel.
-You can create a buffered channel for this.
-With a buffered channel, the receiver will not get the message until the buffer is full.
+You can create a buffered channel in Golang.
+With a buffered channel, the messages sent to the channel will be blocked if the buffer is full.
 Let’s take a look at the example:

 <iframe src="https://medium.com/media/e4e974de0c4316e7c0228c4dd079e7bb" frameborder=0></iframe>